olden8r/testTasksReaddle2020/README.md

 ### How to use?

-Open test1Readdle.go to see the solution for Test task 1.
+Open [test1Readdle.go](https://github.com/olden8r/testTasksReaddle2020/blob/master/test1Readdle.go) to see the solution for Test task 1.

-   allPublicHolidaysUA.json - open to see the json-data that is used for Ukraine 2020.
+   [allPublicHolidaysUA.json](https://github.com/olden8r/testTasksReaddle2020/blob/master/allPublicHolidaysUA.json) - open to see the json-data that is used for Ukraine 2020.

-Open test2Readdle.go to see the solution for Test task 2.
+Open [test2Readdle.go](https://github.com/olden8r/testTasksReaddle2020/blob/master/test2Readdle.go) to see the solution for Test task 2.

    [first_test2.sql](https://github.com/olden8r/testTasksReaddle2020/blob/master/first_test2.sql) - is for the first sql query

    [second_test2.sql](https://github.com/olden8r/testTasksReaddle2020/blob/master/second_test2.sql) - is for the second sql query

    [third_test2.sql](https://github.com/olden8r/testTasksReaddle2020/blob/master/third_test2.sql) - is for the third sql query

+## Tasks

 ### Test task 1 (HTTP, APIs, time)